gajdakrz/Laravel-project/readme.md

 1. Register and log on to home page.
 Default is added user:admin, password:admin

 2. Filter magazines based on values:
-    -magazine's id
+-   magazine's id
-    -magazine's name/part of the name
+-   magazine's name/part of the name
-    -list of publishers
+-   list of publishers

 License
 =======